Myndex/Myndex/README.md

 ### _General Overview_
 - [**Easy Intro to APCA?** ](https://git.apcacontrast.com/documentation/APCAeasyIntro) This is the simple plain-language introduction to APCA that you've been looking for.
+This is a simpler version of _WhyAPCA_ below.
-- [**Why APCA?** ](https://git.apcacontrast.com/documentation/WhyAPCA) This brief introduction into APCA describes how it solves the problems of WCAG_2 contrast in simple terms.
+- [**Why APCA?** ](https://git.apcacontrast.com/documentation/WhyAPCA) This brief introduction into APCA describes how it solves the problems of WCAG_2 contrast.
+See _Easy Intro to APCA?_ for the plain language version.
-- [**APCA in a Nutshell** ](https://git.apcacontrast.com/documentation/APCA_in_a_Nutshell) Simple overview for using APCA, including simple use-case based conformance levels.
+- [**APCA in a Nutshell** ](https://git.apcacontrast.com/documentation/APCA_in_a_Nutshell) Basic overview for using APCA, including simple use-case based conformance levels.
 - [**APCA FAQ**](https://git.apcacontrast.com/documentation/APCA_FAQ) APCA Frequenty Asked Questions (in development)

 ### _APCA DOCUMENTATION_